bitjson/pmv3/readme.md

 When computing the preimage of detached signatures (`SIGHASH_DETACHED`), the encoded transaction is truncated after `Locktime`.

-When computing the transaction's hash (`TXID`) for the block merkle tree, `Outpoint Transaction Hash`, and for all other P2P messages, the encoded transaction is truncated before `Detached Proof Count`, if specified.
+When computing the transaction's hash (`TXID`) for the block merkle tree, `Outpoint Transaction Hash`, and for all other P2P messages, the encoded transaction is truncated before `Detached Proof Count`, if present.
 (Detached proof integrity is guaranteed by the hash in any inputs referencing detached proofs.)

 In all P2P protocol messages, the transaction is transmitted in its entirety, including any detached signatures and/or detached proofs, if present.
 Though the TXID preimage does not re-include the `Detached Proof Count` and `Detached Proof` fields (which are attested to within `Transaction Inputs`), a transaction is considered invalid if it is missing any referenced `Detached Proofs`.